jose-elias-alvarez/flybox-scanner/README.md

 - `detection/border.py`: controls the detection of borders in frames (used to "crop" the flybox background)
 - `detection/grids.py`: controls the detection of wells
-- `detection/motion.py`: controls the detection of fly motion

 ### Handlers